Syllabus

 Student Honor Council will hold responsible every team members

-whose name appear on that assignment.
+whose name appears on that assignment.

 Whether or not you sign explicitly in each assignment or exam, it